Anxiety Related Disorders and Inositol

 Types of anxiety disorders:

-DSM-V (The Diagnostic and Statistical Manual of Mental Health Disorders – 5th edition) has classified anxiety disorders in various kinds.
+DSM-V (The Diagnostic and Statistical Manual of Mental Health Disorders – 5th edition) has classified anxiety disorders in various ways.

 Previously, in older versions of DSM, OCD (disorders), PTSD (post-traumatic stress disorder), and acute stress disorders were included.
-However, new editions or manuals no longer include mental health difficulties under the diagnosis of anxiety.
+However, new editions or manuals no longer include mental health issues under the category of anxiety.

 • GAD (Generalized Anxiety Disorder):